Future SEO Ranking Factors with Joe Hall and John Doherty

 The format of this month’s meetup was to let people ask questions that they need answered going into 2014.
 There was no guard rails provided, the group could really ask anything they wanted.
 The questions ranged from the beginner type to advanced SEO stuff.
 Start the video below and listen to the great information shared by two of the smartest internet marketers on the planet.

-Below the video are some timestamps to help you find what you’re looking for.
+Below, you’ll find the video and some time stamps to help you find what you’re looking for.

 What should you stop doing